 Town Talk II

 Transported Louisianans can find comfort at Town Talk II, which has carved out a Creole menu with fried pickles, jambalaya, black-eyed pea salad and cobbler.

 In the shadow of Chase Field downtown, Mrs. White’s Golden Rule Café has ladled up traditional Southern home-cooked meals for half a century.
 My lobbyist pal recommends the chicken fried steak, mac n’ cheese and smothered pork chops as something “both sides of the aisle can agree on.”
 I can testify: I’ve picked the bones clean on the fried chicken.

 Suzanne Wright first stepped into the Sonoran Desert some 30 years ago and was immediately smitten.
 She has written for national publications such as National Geographic Traveler, USA Today and American Way, but she’s happiest exploring and writing about Arizona for regional outlets like AAA Arizona Highroads, Arizona Highways and the Official Travel Guide to Greater Phoenix.

 Who needs a car when a ‘conveyor belt’ can transport you between Central Phoenix dining and drinks?

 Whether you prefer your whiskey on the rocks or as the main ingredient of a strong cocktail, these spots have you covered.

-Bite slices into five of their favorite local steakhouses.
+Bite slices into ten of their favorite local steakhouses.

 Get our emails with the biggest events, deals and other cool things in the Greater Phoenix area.